efabless/openlane2/docs/source/glossary.md

     Short for Field-Programmable Gate Array.

-    An integrated circuit that can be reprogrammed to perform various digital functions much, much faster than a general-purpose computer, but at a price, area and performance penalty compared to a dedicated ASIC.
+    An integrated circuit that can be reprogrammed to perform various digital functions much, much faster than a general-purpose computer, but at a recurring cost, area and performance penalty compared to a dedicated ASIC.

-    Popular for prototyping ASICs or for niche applications where the upfront cost of an ASIC.
+    Popular for prototyping ASICs or for niche applications where the upfront cost of an ASIC is not financially justifiable.

 EDA